 The Need For Independent Investigations

 The tipster contacted one of the State Board of Education’s attorneys about the case study in Chatham County.
-Tipster also provided the discovery documents obtained from the law suits.
+The tipster also provided the discovery documents obtained from the lawsuits.

 “All information provided to the personnel office by an applicant for employment or by an employee must be true, accurate and complete to the best of that applicant’s or employee’s knowledge.